MauryaHG/Stockmarket-Trend-Analyzer/ProjectInception.md

 As our widget would deal with data manipulation / data analytics, Python can prove itself to be more useful in this area.
 Nonetheless, Javascript is also good in data visualization, which we also plan to do a lot of.
 Which is better for web development?
 Again, Javascript is the clear winner in this criteria.
 It has the best frameworks and developers can build applications within a short period of time.
 Although Python is versatile, its upside does not outweigh Javascript’s.

+## Terms of Reference
+**What platform to use?**
+We want to choose a platform that is easy to create using our chosen programming language.
+The platform should be able to store our user’s data.

+**What options have we identified?**
+We have two choices, web application and mobile app.

+**What criteria will we base our recommendations on?**
+Team members experience
+Connectivity and speed
+Which is easier to develop
+Security

+## Team members experience
+Every single member of the team has done ENG1003, in which we had to create a web application using Javascript, HTML, and CSS.
+This experience would prove useful if we do decide to build a web application.
+As for mobile apps, no one in the team has had experience in building one.
+If we choose to build one it may be more challenging and time consuming.
+Connectivity and speed
+There are mobile applications that allow us to access information at any time and from nearly any location.
+Connectivity and operating speed are closely linked, and mobile apps often run 1.5 times quicker than online apps.
+It is due to their functioning being incorporated into the gadget's features, as well as the device storing data locally.

+Web applications, on the other hand, run slowly because they require a web server to process client requests.
+They also require an application server to do those tasks, as well as a database to store information.
+Because web applications are read from a browser, they cannot function without an internet connection.
+Which is easier to develop
+Mobile applications are more expensive to build than web apps, and because they are platform-specific, releasing an app across several platforms almost always requires starting from scratch in terms of design and development.
+Compared to mobile apps, web apps are usually quicker and easier to build—but they are much simpler in terms of features

+## Security
+Because mobile apps must be downloaded through an app store, it ensures that an app has been screened by Google or Apple and is therefore secure and compatible with a device.
+On the contrary, web apps are loaded from the internet browser which means that safety and security are not guaranteed.

+## Recommendations
+Team members experience
+Based on the team member’s experience, creating a web application would be the appropriate choice since everyone has experience developing one.
+Connectivity and speed
+Mobile applications are both faster and can be used without internet connection so it wins in this criteria.
+Which is easier to develop
+Web applications are generally faster and easier to develop, this is useful for the team to ensure we deliver a working product on time.
+Security
+Mobile applications are generally more secure, this is because the mobile apps need to be downloaded through an app store or a google play store, therefore it has been screened.
+Meanwhile, a web application does not have this screening, making its safety and security not as guaranteed.

 # Risk Register
 | ID | Risk Description | Likelihood of the risk occuring | Impact if the risk occurs | Severity | Owner | Mitigating Action |